malongfei89/Fitness-Tracker/README.md

 ## Bootstrap for styling, VueJs as frontend framework, JavaScript (Express for Node.js) at backend and MySQL.

-## Fully functional application designed in mvc pattern:
+## Fully functional application designed in MVC pattern:

 controllers: handleHttpRequests.js and handleWsRequest.js